 Integration is not taught as a merely intellectual enterprise but is addressed as a part of personal integrity.
-CED 6112, Personal and Spiritual Life of the Counselor; and clinical theology courses teach students to examine how psychological and theological truths impact their personal lives and can be integrated into their identity.
+CED 6112, Personal and Spiritual Life of the Counselor; and clinical theology courses teach students to examine how psychological and theological truths impact their personal lives and can be interpreted. chological and theological truths impact their personal lives and can be integrated into their identity.
 Course requirements include experiential elements to facilitate this aim.

-Graduates bring relevant information from the traditional theological areas of Biblical studies, theology and church history to their Biblical studies are addressed in CED 7313, Hermeneutics and Application; and CED 7362, Integrative Theology for Counseling, Elements of systematic theology are covered in CED 7362, Integrative Theology for Counseling, and in some electives.
+Graduates bring relevant information from the traditional theological areas of Biblical studies, theology and church history to their counseling.
+Biblical studies are addressed in CED 7313, Hermeneutics and Application; and CED 7362, Integrative Theology for Counseling, Elements of systematic theology are covered in CED 7362, Integrative Theology for Counseling, and in some electives.
 Church history is surveyed in CED 6342, Christian Traditions with Implications for Counseling.
 This set of courses is designed to draw explicit implications from these pivotal sources for Christian faith and practice and to relate them to psychology and counseling.